The debug connection you can rely on

 RDDI is freely available from within the DS-5 installation.

-A low-level RDDI connection to DSTREAM can be used to gain access to the JTAG scan-chains inside the target device.
-This enables the unit to be used for simple tasks such as production testing.
+A low-level RDDI connection to DSTREAM-ST can be used to gain access to the JTAG scan-chains inside the target device.
+This enables the unit to be used for simple tasks such as production testing and flash programming.